lucascosti/mac-config/README.md

   Set the iTerm configuration to this file in **iTerm2 > Preferences > General > Preferences > Load preferences from a custom folder or URL**
 * [VS Code configuration](vscode/)

   The files that control the majority of my VS Code editor's configuration.

   These files/folders are symlinked from `~/Library/Application Support/Code/User/`

+  To get a list of extensions, I used this command: `code --list-extensions > vs_code_extensions_list.txt`

 * [Atom configuration](atom/)

   I'm currently in the process of transitioning my default editor to VS Code.
 These are the config files I used for Atom.